The allergic reaction to nearshore and offshore call centres

 So let’s try to separate perception from reality.

-The attraction to nearshore or offshore call centers
+The attraction to nearshore or offshore call centres

 The primary objective for using a nearshore or offshore call centre is cost savings along with other potential advantages like the availability of college-educated agents, multilingual services, redundancy and staffing flexibility.